Home TV

 Fans of Netflix’s new anime Cyberpunk Edgerunners have no doubt wondered what the ultimate fate is of its protagonist, David Martinez.

-As Netflix Life pointed out, it was ultimately David’s struggle with cyberpsychosis that ultimately proved to be a losing battle.
-With his transformation from a caring and gentle soul with no enhancements to a ruthless mercenary who left countless bodies in his wake came an unhealthy obsession with cybertech-infused bodily upgrades and “pushing himself to the limit.”
+David’s struggle with cyberpsychosis ultimately proved to be a losing battle.
+With his transformation from a caring and gentle soul with no enhancements to a ruthless mercenary who left countless bodies in his wake came a stretching of his limits with regard to bodily upgrades.

 They say pride comes before the fall, such was the case with David, who became dangerously cocksure after tech expert Jimmy Kurosaki told David he was special.
 The final piece of the recipe that proved deadly in this concoction of David’s personality traits was his overwhelming grief over the death of his mother and role model, Maine.
 Rather than being motivated by simply being the best, David’s increasing amount of body modifications became a way to anesthetize the pain of losing his mother, thus cementing his full-blown descent into madness.